-This material has been provided by This material has been provided by the Francis A. Countway Library of Medicine, through the Medical Heritage Library.
-The original may be consulted at the Francis A. Countway Library of Medicine, Harvard Medical School. where the originals may be consulted.
+This material has been provided by This material has been provided by The University of Glasgow Library.
+The original may be consulted at The University of Glasgow Library. where the originals may be consulted.
 This work has been identified as being free of known restrictions under copyright law, including all related and neighbouring rights and is being made available under the Creative Commons, Public Domain Mark.